kennethd/empower-canvasser/INSTALL.md

 # turborepo - first experience
-I was unable to run `create-turbo` on a branch of an existing repo, even after removing all files except the `.git` directory, which I want to keep as it includes history of other branches, so
+I was unable to run `create-turbo` on a branch of an existing repo, it complained of a mysterious file conflict even after removing all files except the `.git` directory, which I want to keep as it includes history of other branches, so
 ```sh
 kenneth@fado ~/git/empower-canvasser (turbo-kitchen-sink) $ cd /tmp/
 kenneth@fado /tmp $ npx create-turbo@latest  -e kitchen-sink -p pnpm --no-git